imacrayon/alpine-ajax/docs/reference.md

 Behavior added with `x-ajax` degrades gracefully if JavaScript is not enabled: Links and forms continue to work as normal, they simply don't fire AJAX requests.
 This is known as [Progressive Enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement), and it allows a wider audience to use your sites functionality.

+### Loading States

+While an AJAX request is in progress there are a few loading states to be aware of:

+  * If a form submission triggered the request, the form's submit button is automatically disabled, this prevents users from triggering additional network requests by accidentally double clicking the submit button.
+  * During an AJAX request, `aria-busy="true"` is set on all targets of the request.
+This attribute can be used in CSS to provide a loading indicator, check out the [Loading Indicator example](/examples/loading) for more details.

 ## x-target

 Use this directive to target another element `id` on the page to be replaced instead of the `x-ajax` element.